blenderous/blenderous.github.io/cv.md

 ## Education

-Completed Information Systems course in Goa, India (at the university, Birla Insitute of Technology and Science KK Birla, Goa campus).
+Completed MSc.(Tech.)
+Information Systems course in Goa, India (at the university, Birla Insitute of Technology and Science KK Birla, Goa campus).

 ## Experience